learn Early Middle English

 Meet the lost words

-Meet a hoard of everyday words like swi_t`e (very), micel (big), swi_ken (to deceive), e_k (also), fremen (to perform), t`olen (to endure), swink (effort), and swencen (to oppress), that have fallen by the wayside.
+Meet a hoard of everyday words like swi_t`e (very), micel (big), swi_ken (to deceive), e_k (also), fremen (to perform), t`olen (to endure), swink (effort), and swencen (to oppress), that have fallen by the wayside, but were once common in Early Middle English.
 Start reading now.
 (Tip - click any word for a translation).

 Meet the ancestors